 Each group is co-led by two experienced facilitators of embodied men’s work.

 Pieter Van Winkle is a soul-centric facilitator, men’s leader, farmer and ceramist.
 He is devoted to connecting men to their bodies, their souls and their community-engaged passion through peer-led, embodied men’s groups.
 In private practice, Pieter uses gestalt, somatic awareness and mindfulness practice to support individuals and couples towards greater freedom and fulfillment.
 He lives on a homestead farm + retreat at the foothills of the lush and mysterious West Elk mountains of Colorado with his rescue pup, Gia.

 Mark Timken graduated from Pacifica Graduate Institute with a Masters in Counseling and an emphasis in depth psychology.
-Mark has worked in community mental health and is currently in private practice as a nature-based psychotherapist, dedicated to cultivating wholeness, self-healing, nervous system regulation, cultural change, the unconscious, and ecopsychology.
-Mark completed the Somatic Experiencing Training in 2015.
-He is a founding member and stakeholder of the Vashon Wilderness Program and now supports the organization as a program elder, helping kids connect to nature, community, and self.
+Mark has worked in community mental health and is currently in private practice as a nature-based psychotherapist, dedicated to cultivating wholeness, self-healing, nervous system regulation, and cultural change.
+Mark has completed training in Somatic Experiencing and Animas Valley Institute’s Wild Mind.
+He currently serves as an Elder for both the Journeymen Institute; helping to cultivate transformational experiences for boys and men through nature-based rites of passages, and for the Vashon Wilderness program; helping kids connect to nature, community, and self.